- Summary

 Undergraduate and graduate students wishing to appeal an academic dismissal/financial aid dismissal must do so in writing to their Admissions Representative or Academic Counselor.
 Graduate students in the Doctor of Pharmacy program wishing to appeal an academic dismissal/financial aid dismissal must do so in writing to the Registrar within the School of Pharmacy.
 College of Health Professions students must submit appeals as outlined in the program specific Progressions Policy published under the College of Health Professions Progression Standards in the Academic Catalog.

-The student's written appeal (including emails from a student's email account bearing his/her electronic signature) must state the mitigating circumstances that contributed to the dismissal.
+The student's written appeal (including emails from a student's email account bearing their electronic signature) must state the mitigating circumstances that contributed to the dismissal.
 The appeal must be supported with appropriate written documentation of the mitigating circumstances with explanation on how the circumstances have been remedied or changed that will allow the student to meet academic/financial aid progress.
 Mitigating circumstances are events that are outside the student's control and are unavoidable.
 Following is an example list of events that indicate there may be a mitigating circumstance that has negatively impacted academic/financial aid progress:

-• Death of an immediate family member.
+- Death of an immediate family member.

-• Hospitalization of immediate family member.
+- Hospitalization of immediate family member.

-• Natural disaster.
+- Natural disaster.

-• Extenuating Circumstances affecting the student or immediate family member.
+- Extenuating Circumstances affecting the student or immediate family member.

 NOTE: A student's life issues and the student's transition to college are not considered mitigating circumstances under this policy since a student has at least two quarters/two payment periods to adjust to college life.